-The red-cockaded woodpecker is a small black and white bird with black beak and legs.
+The Red-cockaded Woodpecker is a small black and white bird with black beak and legs.
 The back of the bird is characterized by alternating rows of black and white feathers.
 It can reach a height of 9 inches and has a wingspan of up to 14 inches.
-The species gets its name from the faint red cockade of feathers behind the eye that the males typically possess.
+The species gets its name from the faint red cockade of feathers behind the eye that the males typically have.

-It is currently known to, or is believed to be, present in Alabama, Arkansas, Florida, Georgia, Louisiana, Mississippi, Missouri, North Carolina, Oklahoma, South Carolina, Texas, and Virginia (USFWS, 2021).
-In Arkansas the species is believed to be present in Columbia, Drew, Lafayette, Monroe, Scott, and Union counties, as well as in the Felsenthal National Wildlife Refuge.
+It is currently known to or is believed to be present within Alabama, Arkansas, Florida, Georgia, Louisiana, Mississippi, Missouri, North Carolina, Oklahoma, South Carolina, Texas, and Virginia (USFWS, 2021).
+Within Arkansas the species can be or believed to be present in Columbia, Drew, Lafayette, Monroe, Scott, and Union Counties as well as in the Felsenthal National Wildlife Refuge.
 In Oklahoma, this species can be found in McCurtain and Pushmataha Counties.

-The preferred habitat of the red-cockaded woodpecker is a broad savanna that consists of mature to old growth pines that are frequently burned.
-Suitable pine species longleaf (Pinus palustris), slash (Pinus elliottii), loblolly (Pinus taeda), however the forests cannot contain a mix of non-pine species of trees, as they need to be frequently burned so that the understory is kept clear of younger trees and to allow for a mix of shrubs, grasses, and forbs to take over the area.
+The preferred habitat of the Red-cockaded Woodpecker is a broad savanna that consists of mature to old growth pines that are frequently burned.
+The pine forests can be that of longleaf (Pinus palustris), slash (Pinus elliottii), loblolly (Pinus taeda), however the forests cannot be a mix of non-pine species of trees.
+The reason why the forests need to be frequently burned is so that the understory is kept clear of younger trees and to allow for a mix of shrubs, grasses, and forbs to take over the area.

-The red-cockaded woodpecker is an omnivore that primarily feeds on insects, but will feed on wild berries and pine seeds.
-It feeds by sight instead of sound which is characteristic of other species of woodpeckers.
+The Red-cockaded Woodpecker is an omnivore that primarily feeds on insects, but will feed on wild berries and pine seeds.
+It feeds by sight instead of sound which is a characteristic of other species of woodpeckers.
 It feeds via foraging along tree trunks and branches.

-Families consists of a breeding pair with 0-4 helpers (typically male), and the mating is monogamous.
-Nesting occurs in cavities of trees.
-These cavities are typically 30-40 ft above the ground, and the holes surrounded by sap, which helps to reduce the number of climbing insects that may get into the nest.
-Mating typically occurs in November-December and March-May, with egg laying occurring in April-May (NatureServe 2021).
+Families consists of a breeding pair with 0-4 helpers, the helpers are typically male, and the mating is monogamous.
+Nesting typically occurs in cavities of trees.
+These cavities are typically 30-40 ft above the ground, and are surrounded by holes in which sap oozes out which helps to reduce the number of climbing insects that may get into the nest.
+Mating typically happens in November-December and March-May, with egg laying occurring in April-May (NatureServe 2021).

-The cause of the red-cockaded woodpecker decline can be attributed to the loss of preferred habitat by various means, including the clearing of trees for various purposes, encroachment of non-pine species of trees, loss of mature to old growth pine trees, habitat fragmentation, catastrophic events, and competition for existing cavities in areas that don't have enough for all the other wildlife that use them.
+The cause of the Red-cockaded Woodpecker decline can be attributed to the loss of habitat as from the various means that alter their preferred habitat.
+Such actions consist of clearing of trees for various purposes, encroachment of non-pine species of trees, loss of mature to old growth pine trees, habitat fragmentation, catastrophic events, and competition for existing cavities in areas that don't have enough for all the other wildlife that use them.

-The red-cockaded woodpecker is listed as endangered (USFWS 2021).
-It does not have any designated critical habitats.
+The Red-cockaded Woodpecker is listed as endangered (USFWS 2021), it doesn't have any designated critical habitats.
 The species was proposed for listing on August 25, 1970, and then officially listed on October 13,1970.
-The most recent five year review plan proposed that the species be down listed to threatened on October 8, 2020.
+The most recent Five Year Review Plan proposed that the species be down listed on October 8, 2020.